fenesiawutuk/Exploratory-Data-Analysis/README.md

 ### Result/Findings

 1. The company's sales and profit have been steadily increasing over the past year
-2. Product Category Tecnology is the best performing category in terms of sales and profit
+2. Product Category Tecnology is the best performing category in terms of sales and profit with Telephones and communication is the highest subcategory sold
-3. Customer segment corporate should be targeted for marketing efforts
+3. Customer segment **corporate** should be targeted for marketing efforts

 ### Recommendation

 Based on the analysis, we reccomend the following actions:
 - Invest in marketing and promotions during peak sales season to maximize profit
-- Focus on expanding and promoting products in Category Technology
+- Focus on expanding and promoting products in Category Technology escpecialy Telephone and Communiation Subcategory
-- Implement a customer segmentation strategy to target corporate customers effectively
+- Implement a customer segmentation strategy to target **corporate** customers effectively